elenatk/Square-UnitTests/README.md

-# Unit tests for square calculator wriiten on C#
+# Unit tests for square calculator that written on C#